 One is not a spender, one knows how to control a budget, better still, one has a rather considerable financial reserve.
 But one wants to buy a new car because the one that one uses is already old enough, or one simply wants to buy a new one.
 One can also want to buy new real estate or simply to do the work in one’s house.

 One may also want to open one’s own company or business.
 It is common that one changes completely the profession.
-Even though you have savings, one doesn’t ask oneself whether it is reasonable to take out a credit or whether one should rely only on these savings.
+Even though you have savings, one doesn’t ask oneself whether it is reasonable to take out a credit (which you can find here) or whether one should rely only on these savings.

 Usually, this question is asked in two cases.
 First, although the savings are huge, they are not enough to make the purchase.
 Second, they are enough, but we fear finding ourselves without financial support.

 To answer this question, certain factors need to be analyzed.

 - Was the expense incurred a simple outlay or a long-term investment?

 - By spending one’s savings, is it urgently needed in the short and medium term?

 - Is it possible to make similar savings in the medium and long term?

 - If it is a simple expenditure, is it crucial?
 Can we do without it or postpone it?

 Only after answering these questions can we move on to the next step.